Joeccp/SBA/report/Problem_Analysis.md

 ## Advantages

 We need a strong and stable automated cinema kiosk system.
 Run by full-auto, can handle many tasks.
-This system should be able to let customers to see list of available movie easily, customers should also be able to see the seating plan and purchase ticket.
+This system should be able to let customers see a list of available movies easily, customers should also be able to see the seating plan and purchase ticket.
 Moreover, customers should be able to check the information about their purchased tickets, and be able to get refund.

-This system should also porvides a admin control panel, which allows admin to create and modify cinema houses and do seat operation.
+This system should also provide an admin control panel, which allows admin to create and modify cinema houses and do seat operation.
 This system can be login as user and admin.

 ### Inplementation analysis